 PhD research projects

-We have over 30 research groups working on a wide variety of research projects.
+We have over 30 research groups working on a wide variety of physical science, optics and advanced materials research projects.
 Our supervisors are always on the lookout for new students to join their teams.
 A full list of the PhD projects available with our research groups can be found in the PhD project section of the website.

 Students are required to have either a first or upper second class degree or equivalent in a relevant subject area from a recognised University - and a basic background in Mathematics.

 Our work is multidisciplinary, so we are keen to get a diverse spread of students with science and engineering backgrounds.
-This includes the obvious subjects like Physics, Electronics, Electrical Engineering, Mathematics and Chemistry, with the less obvious such as Biology.
+This includes the obvious subjects like Physics, Electronics, Electrical Engineering, Mathematics and Chemistry, with the less obvious such as Biology and Materials Development.
 The requirements may vary depending on your background and the projects that you may be working on.

-Please apply online ensuring that you select Optoelectronics Research Centre under the Academic unit.
+Applications for 2017-2018 entry are open from 1st October 2016.
+Please apply online here, ensuring that you select Optoelectronics Research Centre under the Academic Unit.